Booting process of Linux: Init process

-Once the kernel has started, it starts the init process.
+Once the kernel has started, it starts the init process, a daemon which then bootstraps the user space, for example by checking and mounting file systems, and starting up other processes.
+The init system is the first daemon to start (during booting) and the last daemon to terminate (during shutdown).

 Historically this was the "SysV init", which was just called "init".
 More recent Linux distributions are likely to use one of the more modern alternatives such as systemd.

-Basically, these are grouped as operating system service-management.
+Below is a summary of the main init processes: